percona/psmdb-docs/source/switch_storage_engines.rst

      $ # storage.inMemory.engineConfig.inMemorySizeGB
      $ service mongod start

-  Wait for the node to rejoin with the other relicset members and report the SECONDARY status.
+  Wait for the node to rejoin with the other replica set members and report the SECONDARY status.

   Repeat the procedure on the remaining nodes.